29 January 2021

 The effect on the channel partner sales model may be profound.
 In a Catch 22-like paradox, manufacturers might cut channel marketing development funds (MDF) while still relying on the channel to plug revenue shortfalls.
 What’s the solution?
 We suggest returning to basics.
-We’d bet, since digital took off, simple things like measuring MDF return on investment haven’t exactly been front of mind.
+We’d bet simple things like measuring MDF return on investment haven’t exactly been front of mind.
 Nor, we’d guess, have ideas like differential partner rewards for sales success at speed.

 Cashflow is king

-The opposite strategy, a fool’s errand, would be to pump more MDF into the channel in the hope some will fall on fertile ground.
+A fool’s errand, the opposite strategy would be to pump more MDF into the channel in the hope some will fall on fertile ground.
 While that might have worked in times of plenty, if the fundamental controls aren’t there some of the ground’s likely to be stony or weed strewn (which may never have been noticed before).

 • Check the robustness of your channel marketing people’s methods for monitoring return on investment from MDF.
 If they don’t survive scrutiny, or even don’t exist, insist on immediate action.

-• Many suppliers rank their channel partners as platinum, gold or silver (or some similar categorisation).
+• Many vendors rank their channel partners as platinum, gold, or silver (or some similar categorisation).
 Audit the respective benefits they’re entitled to and whether they’re earning them against stipulated criteria.

 • Audit your channel partners’ websites.
 Do they position you as a first-choice solutions provider?
 If they don’t, get your people to put things right (or modulate MDF allocation in terms of bang for the buck).